-The Western Parkland City has faced more than its fair share of challenges.
-Along with recent floods, fires and the impacts of the COVID-19 pandemic, the historical incrementalism of planning and investment in Greater Sydney has seen many communities in the Parkland City get houses first and jobs, transport and services later.
-This has led to a patchwork of suburban growth, poorer liveability outcomes for communities, missed opportunities for investment and jobs, and costly retrofitting of critical infrastructure and services.
+Past approaches to planning and investment in Greater Sydney have focused on providing communities with residential housing before jobs, transport and services.
+This has led to a patchwork of suburban growth, poorer liveability outcomes, missed opportunities for investment and jobs, and costly retrofitting of critical infrastructure and services.